l-j-g/tpye/Software Development Plan/softwareDevelopmentPlan.md

 `optional arguments: `
 `--help : show this message and exit`
 `--start : immediately start application, skipping menus`
+`--about : display a brief description of the application`
 `--highscores : display previous players highscores`
+`--version : print the current version of the application and exit`

 ## Features